ObjectPascal-Community/ObjectPascal-Community.github.io/content/learn/_index.md

 { Calculate compound interest using formula: A = P(1 + r)^t }
 result := principal * Power(1 + rate, years);
 ```

-Ready to start coding?
-[Join our community](/community/) for help and support!